 Lucky for you we saved the best for last!
 Without a doubt, the Samuel H. Boardman Scenic area is home to the most breathtaking landscapes on the entire Oregon Coast.
 The 12-mile long scenic corridor is packed with dozens of jaw-dropping photo locations including Secret Beach, Natural, Bridge, Indian Sands, and more.
 Plus, due to its isolation from the big population centers the park is relatively uncrowded making it the perfect spot to go exploring!

 Thanks for reading the top 12 best photo locations on the Oregon Coast.
 I hope we inspired you to get out there and explore.
-If you’re interested in learning more about Morrisey Productions visit our website.
+If you’re interested in learning more about Portland video production or Morrisey Productions, please visit our website here.